 - Look after devices that could result in infection, for example, drips and urinary catheters

 - Follow the advice given to you regarding wound care

 - Report any facilities that are not clean to staff.
 Do not be afraid to talk to them if you are worried about hygiene

 If you are visiting someone else in hospital, make sure you wash your hands prior to entering the ward and touching the person.
 Often, wipes or gel are placed by beds in the ward.
 It is also wise to put a dressing over any breaks in your skin, for example, cuts or sores, in order to prevent MRSA getting into your body.

-Can you sue a hospital for MRSA?
+Can you sue a hospital for MRSA or Methicillin resistant staphylococcus aureus?
 Yes, if you were staying in hospital or visiting another person, and you contracted the MRSA bug as a consequence, there is a very high chance you may be eligible for compensation.
-In fact, medical negligence is the main reason for this of claim.
+You should not be at undue risk of infections in hospital.
+In fact, medical negligence is the main reason for these types of medical negligence claims claim.
 It is worth noting that if your immune system is weak, or you are ill, you are more likely to have MRSA transmitted to you.

 Typically, this bacterium is either contracted via contact with someone who already has the infection, or via infected hospital equipment.
 Healthcare providers and NHS staff need to adhere to stringent guidelines to prevent such incidents, and if they have not, you could be entitled to file a MRSA personal injury claim.

 Can you sue a hospital for getting MRSA?

 There are three different types of legal claims you can make in such a scenario.
 These are as follows: